 Nanakorobiyaoki, You have probably heard of this phrase before in English.
 Fall down seven times, stand up eight.
 A simple phrase that actually has a deeper meaning.
 It means even if you keep failing at something, you don’t give up and that your perseverance will be rewarded eventually.
 Even if you get knocked down seven times, the eighth time you stand up is what truly matters and not the times you failed.
 Idioms are in almost every language and are a part of what makes that language special.

 Every country has its own funny wordings to express global experiences and sentiment.
 Japan uses many idioms in day-to-day conversations and it will definitely come in handy for you to know some so you can feel more connected with Japanese people and sound more fluent in Japanese.
 Check out the article, Ultimate Guide to Japanese Conversation for more information.

 Sometimes they can be funny or sometimes strange, but they’re guaranteed to be fun to try and say to yourself!
 In this article, we’ll go over why you NEED Japanese idioms, English idiom you already know but in Japanese, differences between Japanese proverbs and idioms, kotowaza, and so many different types of Japanese idiom examples for every circumstance you can think of.

-This article is a part of our extensive series of articles on Self-studying Japanese.
+This article is a part of our extensive series on Learning Japanese through Online Japanese Lessons at Japan Switch.